 “She needs someone she trusts by her side,” he explains.
 “Not just for logistics, but for emotional support.
 Someone to help her stay grounded, strategise between rounds, and remind her why she belongs on that stage.”

-For now, Imkhitha is focused on raising the funds to get there.
+For now, Imkhitha was focused on raising the funds to get there.

-“Any contribution, big or small, ensures that a young girl from a disadvantaged background isn’t held back by lack of funds,” Thando says.
-“She’s done the work.
+“Any contribution, big or small, ensured that a young girl from a disadvantaged background wasn’t held back by lack of funds,” Thando said.
+“She’s had done the work.
 She’s earned the opportunity.
-Now we just need the support to help her take that next step.”
+We just needed the support to help her take that next step.”

 To support Imkhitha Joya, visit her BackaBuddy campaign link here: